 His last visit to “The Horse,” as he called it, was on November 5, 1953.
 Drinking whiskey with a gusto unusual even for him, he became ill and returned to Chelsea Hotel where he fell into a coma.
-Four days later–just six days after his 40th birthday– he died of chronic alcohol poisoning at St. Vincent’s Hospital.
+Four days later–just six days after his 40th birthday–Thomas died of chronic alcohol poisoning at St. Vincent’s Hospital.

-The popular version of the story recounts his last words being “I’ve had eighteen straight whiskies, I believe that is a record.”
+The popular version of the story recounts his last words being, “I’ve had eighteen straight whiskies, I believe that is a record.”
 The recollection of the bartender puts the number significantly lower and the authenticity of the quotation is doubtful.
-Nevertheless, Thomas’ passing started a pilgrimage of poets and artists to the White Horse.
+Nevertheless, Thomas’s passing started a pilgrimage of poets and artists to the White Horse.

 With the celebrities came the celebrity watchers and The White Horse became a tourist destination.
 The famous are protected here, though.
 In 2004 owner Eddie Brennan told The Villager that the staff members “take care of them, don’t make a fuss and don’t let anyone bother them.”

 Through it all the White Horse has remained remarkably unchanged.
 Any vintage photograph of the tavern looks nearly identical to one shot today.
-The three-story Victorian vernacular building is as unpretentious on the exterior as it is inside.
+The three-story Victorian vernacular style building is as unpretentious on the exterior as it is inside.
 In a surprising reversal of convention its front facade on Hudson Street--normally the side meant to impress--is clapboard while the 11th Street side façade is brick.

 historic photographs from the NYPL Collection